ctu-mrs/rbl_controller/README.md

 - [ ] Fix The replanner, sometimes it can be chattering, frequency of replanner probably is too high
 - [ ] long-term upgrade to ROS2
 - [ ] maybe FlightForge simulator
+- [ ] create image for robofly. to add option for communication between robots.